DonnyOexman/WordPress-Starter-Theme/README.md

 ## Requirements

 **You'll need to have the following items installed before continuing.** NOTE: You only have to this once.
-If you already have all of this, please continue to 'Quick Start'.
+If you already have all of this, please continue to 'Installation'.

   * [SourceTree](http://sourcetreeapp.com/) or [GIT](http://git-scm.com/downloads/): Use the installer provided on the SourceTree or GIT website.
   * [Composer](https://getcomposer.org/): Use the installer provided on the Composer website. **(Install GLOBALLY)**